BT Explainer: Why bank stocks are falling after RBI cap on net open rupee positions - BusinessToday

 Mark-to-market (MTM) losses

+"This is not a surprise to bankers, as the Master Direction updated on September 22, 2025 had clearly stated that RBI may prescribe NOP-INR limits depending on market conditions," Jain said.

+Banks have thus requested a 2-3 month extension or grandfathering of existing positions to avoid rushed unwinding and disorderly losses at fiscal year-end.

-According to Systematix, banks with positions above $100 million will need to square off the excess by the deadline, and industry estimates suggest excess arbitrage positions could be in the range of $10-18 billion, with total outstanding bets potentially as high as $40 billion.
+According to Systematix, excess arbitrage positions could be in the range of $10-18 billion, with total outstanding bets potentially as high as $40 billion.

-If banks are forced to unwind these positions, they may have to sell dollars and buy rupees in the onshore market, a process that could crystallise losses.
+If banks are forced to unwind these positions, they may have to sell dollars and buy rupees in the onshore market, a process that could crystallise losses, it said.

 Key banks in forex market